Doug's Story: Where The Heart Goes We Follow - Bedford Living MagazineJun 09, 2021

 Having just moved to the Papermill Lake area from Riverview, New Brunswick.
 They just knew they were entering a new chapter in their life together here in Bedford.

 For years, they had talked about moving to the community someday.
-They loved the beautiful and safe neighbourhoods, being close to Papermill Lake, the walking trails and having all the amenities and quick access to anywhere in HRM.
+They loved the beautiful and safe neighborhoods, being close to Papermill Lake, the walking trails and having all the amenities and quick access to anywhere in HRM.

 While they had found their home, the 13-year journey to this point was not always easy; it tested every part of their faith and focus.